hurlbertlab/dietdatabase/README.md

     <td>Prey_Suborder</td>
     <td>Suborder to which the prey item belongs.
 This field will most frequently be used when older studies report prey orders
     "Homoptera", "Hemiptera", and "Heteroptera", which now all fall under the Order Hemiptera.
 Thus, a report of "Homoptera" should be classified as Order Hemiptera, Suborder Homoptera.
-A report of "Hemiptera" should be classified as Order Hemiptera, Suborder Heteroptera.</td>
+An older (pre-2000s) report of "Hemiptera" should be classified as Order
+    Hemiptera, Suborder Heteroptera.</td>
   </tr>
   <tr>
     <td>Prey_Family</td>